 An IS mode specifically created for 4K video recording provides 5-axis stabilization to make every frame crystal clear when shooting in C4K.
 The Mark III comes with OM-Log400 to ensure you capture all the details in the highlights and shadows and have more control over color grading.

-The list goes on as you also get weather sealing, more advanced face, and eye priority, and 5-axis sync IS.
+The list goes on as you get weather sealing, more advanced face and eye priority, and 5-axis sync IS.

 Olympus OM-D E-M1 Mark II – A Reliable Workhorse

-Until the release of the E-M1 Mark III this year, the Mark II has been the flagship camera for Olympus, and along with Panasonic and Fuji, has helped keep the M43 market-relevant since 2016.
+Until the E-M1 Mark III release this year, the Mark II has been the flagship camera for Olympus, and along with Panasonic and Fuji, it has helped keep the M43 market-relevant since 2016.

-The TruePic VIII image processor is fast enough to provide high-speed performance – 18 fps in AF/AE when tracking fast-moving objects, and 60 fps in AE/AF lock with the electronic shutter.
-When using the mechanical shutter, the shooting speeds take a hit, but it’s still a respectable 10 fps with AF and AE.
+The TruePic VIII image processor is fast enough to provide high-speed performance – 18 fps in AF/AE when tracking fast-moving objects and 60 fps in AE/AF lock with the electronic shutter.
+The shooting speeds take a hit when using the mechanical shutter, but it’s still a respectable 10 fps with AF and AE.

 The electronic viewfinder updates at 120 fps and has just a 0.005-second time lag between frames.
-For shutterbugs who spend most of their time taking still shots, but would occasionally like to dabble in video, then the E-M1 Mark II is also capable of DCI 4K and UHD capture.
+For shutterbugs who spend most of their time taking still shots but would occasionally like to dabble in video, the E-M1 Mark II is also capable of DCI 4K and UHD capture.

 Olympus OM-D E-M1X – A Camera with Extra Grip